Files / Japan

 5. Redesigning Personnel Strength Through Labor-Saving and Unmanned Capabilities

-7. Streamlining and Optimizing Command Structures
+7. Streamlining and Optimizing the Command Structure

 8. Multi-Skilling of Personnel